-City Springs offers a variety of in-house resources in order to meet the diverse educational needs of our students
+City Springs offers a variety of in-house resources in order to meet the diverse educational needs of our students.Data Analysis Team

-The Data Analysis Team is made up of our coaches (teacher trainers), charter school operator, our curriculum consultant, and our principal.
+The Data Analysis Team is made up of our academic coaches (teacher trainers), charter school operator, our curriculum consultant, and our principal.
 They meet weekly to review data, discuss student academic progress, and discuss other school improvement issues.
 Decisions are made based on student data submitted weekly by teachers.
-Weekly feedback is also given to teachers to improve student performance.
-Please feel free to bring any issues concerning your child or the school to a member of our School Improvement Team.
+Weekly data is also reviewd by teachers to improve student performance.
+Please feel free to bring any issues concerning your child or the school to a member of our team.
 The Data Analysis Team members are:

 - Jenae Toulson, Academic Coach

 - Victoria Jennings, Academic Coach

 - Linda Frost, National Institute for Direct Instruction Consultant

 - Rhonda Richetta, Principal

 The Student Intervention Team consists of the Assistant Principal (serving as chairperson), School Counselor, Social Worker, Mental Health Clinician, and the Restorative Practices Team.
 This team meets regularly to review teacher data and discuss intervention strategies for students who may need additional support.Student Support TeamThe Student Support Team (SST) consists of the School Counselor (serving as chairperson), Social Worker, Mental Health Clinician, Nurse Practitioner, Assistant Principal, teachers and possibly other school staff.
 The parent and the student (if age appropriate) are also part of this team.The Student Support Team: